lethal-guitar/Duke2Reconstructed/README.md

 For reference, here's a list of all the Duke Nukem II binaries I have, along with their SHA-256 hashes.
 The first two of them can be reproduced exactly using the source code in this repository.
-The 3rd one should also be reproducible, but I haven't tried that yet.
+The 3rd one should also be reproducible by using PKLITE instead of LZEXE, but I haven't tried that yet.

 Type | Compression | Size | SHA256 | Origin